 Softie Parachute Model Recommendations for your Airplane

+Please note that this list does not contain mandatory guidance for matching parachutes to aircraft and is only intended to be an approximate starting point for determining the type of parachute that would work for you.
 If you don't see your airplane in the list, please call us to identify the best Softie parachute system for you.

 Parachute system components